danforthcenter/panvaR/README.md

 browseVignettes("panvaR")
 ```

-We have also implemented a GUI with the intention of having it be intuitive to use.
+We have also implemented a GUI for visualizing results.
 To use the GUI:
 ```r
 panvar_gui()
 ```